earGO/hyperquant/README.md

 Though customer provided png's with icons and graphs and stuff, I thought this is good one to actually make markup with no files other than HTML, CSS, and some minor JS for logic inside React components themselves.
 I liked to show-off some svg-magic to one of my friends - so here ve are.

+I used sparate .scss file for each of bottom-menu items, though they all are pretty the same.
+The difference sometimes is in scale and translate transforms of each SVG, so in Ver-1 I decided to keep things like that.
+It certainly needs refactoring, if development to be comntinued.

+This and some other not so elegant solutions all are in favor of speed.

 #### Postmortem

 Well, main trouble is a different screen ration on theese devices.
 So I did markup for the iPhone first (as the markup-image provided was for an iPhone).